sap-tutorials/Tutorials/tutorials/hcp-webide-odata-primer/hcp-webide-odata-primer.md

 ---

 1. To help visualize an OData feed, it is useful to install a formatting extension in your browser.
-There are a few options available to select – the one used in this tutorial is “**JSONView**” and is available for Chrome, Firefox and Safari browsers.
+There are a few options available to select – the one used in this tutorial is "**JSONView**" and is available for Chrome, Firefox and Safari browsers.
 The process for installing an extension is similar across browsers, the Chrome steps are shown below.

     In Google Chrome, click the **menu** button and then select **Settings**.